Human African Trypanosomiasis Latest News

 Symptoms of Human African Trypanosomiasis

-- It initially presents with symptoms such as fever, headaches, and joint pain, but can progress to neurological issues like confusion, disrupted sleep, and behavioural changes.
-If left untreated, the disease can be fatal.
+- It shows initially symptoms such as fever, headaches, and joint pain, but can progress to neurological issues like confusion, disrupted sleep, and behavioural changes.

 - First signs and symptoms emerge a few weeks or months after infection.
 The disease develops rapidly with multi-organ invasion, including the brain.